VolksEEG/VolksEEG/README.md

     used for its intended use, but not a fully-developed commercial product.
 Production quantities are typically low, in the ones or tens.

+## Where are the detailed requirements and specs?
+The short story is that our initial effort will be a highly-functional prototype, not a medical device.

+When a medical device is cleared by the FDA, it's required that there be detailed requirements and specifications, and that development and testing has proceeded deliberately to meet those requirements and specifications.

+Medical device development uses relatively-heavyweight development processes (i.e., there's a good bit of documentation, traceability matrices, etc) that the FDA generally refers to as design controls.
+If development only proceeds after writing and reviewing formal requirements/architecture/specs etc., we run the risk of finding technical surprises that will cause us to back up and update those requirements/architecture/specs that we worked so hard on.
+So, to avoid wasted effort in creating requirements/architecture/specs that might get changed later, it often makes sense to start by building a fairly-functional prototype without using full medical-grade design controls, then once that's working to circle back and redo the process using design controls.
+This usually ends up reusing the designs produced during the prototype build, but now we document and otherwise control them properly.